obiba/opal-doc/python-user-guide/import/import-r-spss.rst

        | ``ignore`` : ignore unknown identifiers,
        | ``generate`` : generate a system identifier for each unknown identifier.
    * - ``--path PATH -pa PATH``
-     - Path to the SPSS file to import on the Opal file system
+     - Path to the SPSS or compressed SPSS file to import on the Opal file system
    * - ``--locale LOCALE, -l LOCALE``
      - Language code to be associated to labels
    * - ``--type TYPE, -ty TYPE``